Commercial Retail

 Mortgage Markets

-Affordability, Financial Innovation, and the Start of the Housing Boom (with Benjamin Keys and Jane Dokko) [Updated July 2022]
+Affordability, Financial Innovation, and the Start of the Housing Boom (with Benjamin Keys and Jane Dokko) [Updated September 2024, Submitted]

 Branches in Local Mortgage Markets